 How to get a job in Australia

-These tips cannot guarantee you a job, but you will be much closer to getting a ‘You’re hired’ phone call.
+These tips cannot guarantee you a job, but follow them and you’ll be much closer to getting a ‘You’re hired’ phone call.

-We break it down for you in four sections:
+We’re going to break it down for you into five sections:

 A comprehensive assessment will not only reveal if you qualify to work in Australia, but also which visa you qualify for as well as highlight the best way forward.